DataJuggler/Excelerate/README.md

 # Updates

+4.29.2025: I fixed a major bug caused by moving from EPPPlus to NPOI where the first column wasn't being loaded.
+Oops.

 11.13.2024: EPPPlus was removed and NPOI has replaced it.
 This project was updated to .NET9.
 This version is still beiing tested.
 Use a version 8.x for now.